 Like serotonin, dopamine is a neurotransmitter.
 Often painted as the neurochemical most strongly associated with happiness, it might be more accurate to say that dopamine is responsible for reward-driven behavior and pleasure-seeking activities.

-You get a rush of dopamine when you are proud of yourself when you eat comfort foods on payday and, of course, when you win.
+You get a dopamine rush when you are proud of yourself when you eat comfort foods on payday and when you win.

-Some studies indicate that those with more outgoing and extroverted personality types may have higher levels of dopamine than their introverted counterparts, and it could be one of the main forces behind goal achievement, as procrastination and self-doubt have been linked. with low levels of dopamine.
+Some studies indicate that those with more outgoing and extroverted personality types may have higher dopamine levels than their introverted counterparts.
+It could be one of the leading forces behind goal achievement, as procrastination and self-doubt have been linked with low dopamine levels.

 As with serotonin, the success of this neurotransmitter in regulating our emotions depends on a delicate balance.

-That is, if too few dopamine molecules are released, Parkinson’s disease can develop (by the way, dopamine levels also play an important role in motor reactions), defined by a slow loss of motor skills and disorders of the state of mind. mood and sleep.
+If too few dopamine molecules are released, Parkinson’s disease can develop (by the way, dopamine levels also play an essential role in motor reactions), defined by a slow loss of motor skills and disorders of the state of mind.
+Mood and sleep.

-On the other hand, too high a level of dopamine can lead to symptoms such as mania, hallucinations, and it also seems to increase impulsive behavior.
+On the other hand, too high a level of dopamine can lead to symptoms such as mania and hallucinations, and it also seems to increase impulsive behavior.

 How to increase your dopamine levels

-While many highly addictive substances act on the dopamine system, by feeling successful (however you define it), you can increase your dopamine activity.
+While many highly addictive substances act on the dopamine system, you can increase your dopamine activity by feeling successful (however you define it).
 For example, set a goal and achieve it.

 For the gifted, this can sound stressful, so there are healthy ways to do it.

-- You can divide a large goal into several smaller ones and pause to acknowledge each success.
-Then you can try setting a new (realistic) goal while you are still working on your current goal.
+- You can divide a significant goal into several smaller ones and pause to acknowledge each success.
+Then you can try setting a new (realistic) goal while you are still working on your current plan.

 - In short, more dopamine rewards generate more motivation to seek more dopamine, so without exaggeration, they nurture that feedback loop.

 - Also, listen to music.
-Listen to music that makes you feel good, music that moves you, music that gives you chills.
-One study looked at dopamine levels when participants listened to music that gave them these musical chills and concluded that when it did, dopamine transmission was higher.
+Listen to music that makes you feel good, moves you, and gives you chills.
+One study looked at dopamine levels when participants listened to music that gave them these musical chills and concluded that dopamine transmission was higher when it did.

-- Yet another study that exercise can also increase dopamine, as can tangible rewards, such as food or money.
+- Yet another study found that exercise can also increase dopamine and tangible rewards, such as food or money.

-Oxytocin is a peptide hormone (one whose molecules are peptides or proteins) composed of nine amino acids, released by the pituitary gland, which especially controls uterine spasms and the stimulation of breastfeeding.
+Oxytocin is a peptide hormone (one whose molecules are peptides or proteins) composed of nine amino acids released by the pituitary gland, which primarily controls uterine spasms and the stimulation of breastfeeding.